-Riparian areas: Riparian areas are lands next to streams, lakes, and estuarine-marine shorelines.
+Riparian areas: Riparian areas are lands adjacent to streams, lakes, and estuarine-marine shorelines.
 Riparian areas are transitional between terrestrial and aquatic ecosystems, through which surface and subsurface hydrology connects riverine, lacustrine, estuarine, and marine waters with their adjacent wetlands, non-wetland waters, or uplands.
-Riparian areas provide a variety of ecological functions and services and help improve or maintain local water and help improve of maintain local water quality.
+Riparian areas provide a variety of ecological functions and services and help improve or maintain local water quality.
 (See general condition 23.)

-Shellfish seed and/or suitable substrate to increase shellfish production.
+Shellfish seeding: The placement of shellfish seed and/or suitable substrate to increase shellfish production.
 Shellfish seed consists of immature individual shellfish or individual shellfish attached to shells or shell fragments (i.e., spat on shell).
 Suitable substrate may consist of shellfish shells, shell fragments, or other appropriate materials placed into waters for shellfish habitat.

 Single and complete linear project: A linear project is a project constructed for the purpose of getting people, goods, or services from a point of origin to a terminal point, which often involves multiple crossings of one or more waterbodies at separate and distant locations.
-The term "single and complete project" is defined as that portion of the total linear project proposed or accomplished by one owner/developer or partnership or other association of owners/developers that includes all crossings of a single water of the United States (i.e., a single waterbody) at a specific location.
+The term "single and complete project" is defined as that portion of the total linear project proposed or accomplished by one owner/developer or partnership or other association of owners/ developers that includes all crossings of a single water of the United States (i.e., a single waterbody) at a specific location.
 For linear projects crossing a single or multiple waterbodies several times at separate and distant locations, each crossing is considered a single and complete project for purposes of NWP authorization.
-However, individual channels in a braided stream or river, or individual arms of a large, irregularly shaped wetland or lake, etc., are not separate waterbodies, and crossings of such features cannot be considered separately accomplished by one owner/developer or partnership or other association of non-linear project must have independent Tribal rights: Those rights legally utility (see definition of "independent utility").
+However individual channels in a braided stream or river, or individual arms of a large, irregularly shaped wetland or lake, etc., are not separate waterbodies, and crossings of such features cannot be considered separately.

+Single and complete non-linear project: For non-linear projects, the term "single and complete project" is defined at 33 CFR 330.2(i) as the total project proposed or accomplished by one owner/developer or partnership or other association of owners/developers.
+A single and complete non-linear project must have independent utility (see definition of "independent utility").
 Single and complete non-linear projects may not be "piecemealed" to avoid the limits in an NWP authorization.